|

 Hudson's analysis is generally accepted by

-commentators with certain caveats, See, e.g., Brownlie, supra, at 19.
+commentators with certain caveats, see, e.g., Brownlie, supra, at 19.

 Nations, like many municipal legislators, are reluctant to allow jurists to